AlexanderAzzopardi/UserController/README.md

 # UserController
-These two Microservice keep track of logged in users as well as the number of users on a server.
-Assigns each new user a GUID (Globally Unique Identifier) as a key to access the data from a redis store.
+A microservice which keeps track of how many users are online aswell as the details of those users.
+The information is stored inside a redis store using dapr and docker kubernetes.
+It assigns each user a key in the form of a GUID (Globally Unique Identifier) where its information is stored.
+A list of all the user keys is also stored for ease of access.

 # Prerequisites
 #### Installation of Docker